How to Find a Good Auto Repair Shop

 Does the Shop Have Customer-Friendly Business Practices?

 The best shops have procedures to foster good communication with customers and avoid disagreements.

 One important policy is letting you speak directly with the technician who will be working on your car.
 Service write-up personnel at dealerships and large shops often know little about repairs, and may not be able to describe your car’s symptoms to a mechanic as well as you can.
 If you can’t easily explain a weird noise or problem, take the technician for a ride to point it out.
 A nationwide auto repair shop study found that vehicle return rates (to fix improper repairs) were about one-third lower if a customer had dealt with the repair technician rather than a service writer.

 Also ask if the shop will let you test drive your car before you pay.
 This can help you avoid hassles if you find a problem later.

 Finally, be sure the shop lets you follow basic good business practices—getting an estimate in advance, inspecting replaced parts, and receiving a detailed invoice.
 Local laws and regulations for the most part give consumers the right to demand these practices.

 Because you often don’t know exactly what needs to be done until your car is at the shop, it’s difficult to determine whether the shop charges fair prices.

 A striking observation about the data we collected: Choosing a low-priced shop doesn’t mean you’ll get lousy work.
 In fact, low-priced shops were more likely to receive high marks from their surveyed customers than high-priced shops.
-As the figure below shows, shops with price comparison scores of less than $87 were rated “superior” for “doing work properly on the first try” by 86 percent of their surveyed customers, while shops with price comparison scores above $113 received such favorable ratings from only 68 percent of their surveyed customers.
+As the figure below shows, shops with price comparison scores of less than $87 were rated “superior” for “doing work properly on the first try” by 85 percent of their surveyed customers, on average, while shops with price comparison scores above $113 received such favorable ratings from only 72 percent of their surveyed customers.